QUEATIONS & ANSWERS

 VAT margin schemes

-VAT margin schemes tax the difference between what you paid for an item and what you sold it for, rather than the full selling price.
-You pay VAT at 16.67% (one-sixth) on the difference.
+VAT margin schemes tax the difference between what you paid for an item and what you sold it for, not the full sale price.
+VAT is charged at 16.67% (1/6th) of the margin.

 -